AdorableRedPanda/di-react-redux/README.md

 What we got now:
 * Separating components into independent green and blue groups, technical level dependencies between components are minimized and the risk of bugs is reduced (we almost exclude this kind of bugs).
-* Writing tests for these components is simplified, as they don't rely on any store knowledge.
+* Tests writing is simplified now, as components don't rely on any store knowledge.
-* These components can be easily reused with different data by changing the realization on the provider level.
+* These components can be easily reused with different data by changing the implementation on the provider level.
 * This approach makes it easier to onboard new team members since they can understand and work on each module separately.
 * By analyzing the abstraction level used in components, it's easier to understand whether they are related or not.